logzio/logz-docs/_source/user-guide/cloud-siem/threat-intelligence.md

 #### Research an IOC

-If you are in need of researching a specific IP, URL, or domain, you can check if it is found in any of your feeds.
+If you are in need of researching a specific IOC, you can check if it is found in any of your feeds.
+Search for the specific IOC to see in which feeds it is mentioned.

-You can click the source link to research the indicator and look up additional details.
+You can click the source link to research the IOC and look up additional details.

 ![Look up an IOC](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem/look-up-ioc.png)